 Arrive at Palace Court, go to the Social Space to meet your tutor, or direct to your studio if you are mid project.

 Your tutor will introduce your whole group to what you are going to do during the session or give you a creative brief, so try not to miss the start of the session.
 On a project that spans a few Saturdays, this may be an introduction to the whole project so please tell your tutor if you won't be there so they can make other arrangements for you.

 Get stuck in to your arts activity!
 This can be anything from painting, drawing or printmaking, to ceramics, photography, jewellery or animation to name just a few.
 You will often work with one medium for a few weeks so that you can build skills, then work on a project leading to a finished piece of work for exhibition, or to take home.
 All equipment, materials and guidance is provided for you.

 You will be brought to the courtyard area (or Social Space in bad weather) to meet your parents or guardian.
-If you are making your own way home this option can be chosen when booking or parents/guardians can sign a nominated pick up form and give to your tutor.
+If you are making your own way home this option can be chosen online when booking, or parents/guardians can sign a nominated pick up form and give this to your tutor.

 *Timings given are an example and may vary from session to session.